Royals vs. Astros MLB Betting Odds, Trends & Prediction

 Royals vs. Astros MLB Betting Trends

-Kansas City is 8-2 straight up in their last 10 games against Houston.
+Kansas City is 3-6 straight up in their last 9 games overall.

 Royals vs. Astros Betting Prediction